TSS Certification Process - TSB 2000 Standard

 Assistant (TSA)

-(14-Day) Technical Security Specialist (TSS) resident training program (or seek TSB approved
+(14-Day) Technical Security Specialist (TSS) resident training program, or seek TSB approval

 TSS designates who have not reached the required minimum of 250 hours